marcinn/json-rpc-server/README.md

 )
 ```

-But there is a even simpler way! :)
+But there is a simpler way! :)

 #### Using existing adaptors